 Occasional light drinking is perfectly healthy and enjoyable for most people, but those who use it as a short-term break from stress may be doing more harm than good.
-When the alcohol wears off, it’s not only the stress that returns, but the withdrawal symptoms too.
-If you are using drink to escape, then look for an alternative solution for a long term solution.
+When the alcohol wears off, it’s not only the stress that returns but the withdrawal symptoms too.
+If you are using a drink to escape, then look for an alternative solution for a long-term solution.

 - Ask for help

 None of us are superhuman.
 We all get tired or overwhelmed by how we feel or when things go wrong.
 If things are getting too much for you and you feel you can’t cope, ask for help.
 Your family or friends may be able to offer practical help or a listening ear.
 Local services are there to help you.
 Over a third of visits to GPs are about mental health.
 Your GP may suggest ways you or your family can help you.
 Or they may refer you to a specialist or another part of the health service.

 How often have you heard people proudly boast about long working hours, or burning the candles at both ends?
 Too often, and little do they know that they are doing themselves real harm.
 Sleep won’t be the magic cure, but a lack of sleep can make a bad situation worse.
 Try to go to bed at a regular time each day, and practice good habits to get better sleep.
 These include shutting down screens for at least an hour before bed, using your bed only for sleep or relaxing activities, and restricting caffeinated drinks for the morning.

 Yes, meditation seems like a thing that only yoga teachers do, but it doesn’t need to be a whole thing to be effective.
 Don’t worry about accomplishing anything or reaching some sort of enlightenment when you do it; just the fact that you’re taking a few minutes to calm down and focus on your breathing is huge.
 If you don’t know where to start, just sit quietly and focus on breathing in and out, slowly, for two minutes.
 Then work up to five minutes the next time you do it.